Mohd Asri Zainul Abidin

-Prof. Dato' Arif Perkasa Dr. Mohd Asri bin Zainul Abidin (Jawi: محمد عصري بن زين العابدين; born 1 January 1971), better known as MAZA, is an Islamic scholar, preacher, writer and lecturer from Malaysia.
-He is currently serving his second term as Mufti of Perlis since 2 February 2015.
-His first term had been from 1 November 2006 until 11 November 2008.
+Mohd Asri bin Zainul Abidin (Jawi: محمد عصري بن زين العابدين; born 1 January 1971), better known by his acronyms Dr. MAZA, also known as Abu Talhah Al-Malizi, is an Islamic scholar, preacher, writer and lecturer serving as the Mufti of Perlis since 2 February 2015, having previously served in the same role from 1 November 2006 until 11 November 2008.

 Early life and education

 Mohd Asri was educated at the religious secondary school Al-Irsyad in Seberang Perai, Penang, and furthered his study at the Islamic College Klang.
-He received his bachelor's degree in Arabic and Sharia, with honors from the University of Jordan; master's in Islamic studies from Universiti Sains Malaysia (USM), and PhD in Islamic Revealed Knowledge and Heritage (Qurʾan and Sunnah studies) from International Islamic University Malaysia.
-He also received five degrees in Hadith from India.
-He was also a Fellowship in Oxford Centre for Islamic Studies, University of Oxford, United Kingdom.
+He received his bachelor's degree in Arabic and Sharia, with honors from the University of Jordan; a Master's in Islamic studies from Universiti Sains Malaysia (USM), and a PhD in Islamic Revealed Knowledge and Heritage (Qurʾan and Sunnah studies) from International Islamic University Malaysia.

 Career

 Mohd Asri is an active writer and commentator on Islam and religious issues.
 He was a columnist for two local Malay newspapers called Mingguan Malaysia and Sinar Harian.
 He is also a prolific writer who has published many books since 2003.
 He remains a permanent associate professor with Universiti Sains Malaysia while serving with the Office of Perlis Mufti.
-Known by the public as Dr. Maza (an acronym for his own name, Mohd Asri Zainul Abidin), he is popular among the young who follow his blog, Minda Tajdid and in columns on Malay newspapers.
+Known popularly by the public, especially among the young who follow his blog, Minda Tajdid and in columns on Malay newspapers.

 Views and principles

-Mohd Asri's books reflect his concerns about what he considers to be fanaticism in madhhabs (schools of jurisprudence), criticism of Hadith fabrications, and condemnation of Shiism and some Sufi practices.
+Mohd Asri's books reflect his concerns about what he considers to be fanaticism in Madhhabs (schools of jurisprudence), criticism of Hadith fabrications, and condemnation of Shiʿism and some Sufi practices.
 He considers these phenomena not to be in line with “pure” Islam, and he has urged Muslims to return to what he believes are Islam's true teachings.
-He frequently cites sources often referred to by those conforming to the Salafi school of thought, such as Ibn Taymiyyah (d.
-1328), particularly in the issues of human life and human rights, and accepts moderate ideas from the Salafi school.
-Unlike the perception that associates Salafism with rigidity, conservatism, and extremism in the Middle East, particularly in Saudi Arabia, Asri believes in the Salafi brand of “Sunnah Perlis,” emphasizing the freedom from madhhab rigidity that calls upon Muslims to return directly to the two major sources of Islam in dealing with religious issues, namely, the Qurʾan and Sunnah.
+He frequently cites sources often referred to by those conforming to the Wahabi and Salafi school of thought, such as Ibn Taymiyyah (d.
+1328) and Muhammad bin Abdul Wahab, particularly in the issues of human life and human rights, and accepts moderate ideas from the Salafi and Wahabi school.
+Unlike the perception that associates Salafism with rigidity, conservatism, and extremism in the Middle East, particularly in Saudi Arabia, Asri believes in the Salafi brand of “Sunnah Perlis”, emphasizing the freedom from Madhhab rigidity that calls upon Muslims to return directly to the two major sources of Islam in dealing with religious issues, namely, the Qurʾan and Sunnah.

 While Mohd Asri may be conservative on many aspects of religious rituals, some of his views on women's rights, religious freedom, and religious worship are largely recognized as progressive.
 He also urges Malaysian Muslims not to accept the Shafiʿi school as the only source of law, but to be more receptive of other schools of jurisprudence.
 This position departs from that advocated by the ulama in the Nusantara region, which largely adopts the Shafiʿi school.